 Effectively Managing Kubernetes Resources with Cost Monitoring

 We first discovered Kubernetes while working at Google in 2014.
 Our initial view was heavily shaped by our experience launching projects on the internal Borg system.
 We immediately saw huge potential for the new open source project, but were nervous about the immense complexity that could be exposed to smaller infrastructure/DevOps teams.
 One area where we’ve seen teams/companies struggle to manage this complexity is around effectively managing cluster resources, and in particular Kubernetes cluster costs.
-Just recently, we’ve seen teams reduce their cloud costs by $1m+ dollars by implementing targeted resource optimizations.
+As result, we’ve seen teams reduce their cloud costs by $1m+ after getting access to expert advice on making resource optimizations.

 Between determining optimal instance sizes, identifying abandoned resources, determining the right platform (GKE vs EKS vs AKS vs others) and more, the list of cost-impacting variables to manage is long.
 Taking action to optimize these parameters often starts with gaining better visibility into current resource usage/costs.
 For that reason, we’ve extended a project by Karl Stoney to make it simple to monitor and interpret cost metrics.
 In fact, the setup process takes just two steps if you already have Helm installed.
 You can also grab the Grafana dashboards directly here and here if you have kube-state-metrics, Prometheus, and Grafana already installed on your cluster.

 These dashboards aim to provide monthly cost estimates based on maintaining the current level of compute, memory, network and storage resource consumption.
 Cost metrics are available at the cluster, node, and namespace level.
 Metrics at the cluster level can help identify high-level cost trends and track spend across dev vs prod clusters.
 Node-level metrics help you compare different hardware costs if you run node pools with different machine types.
 Finally, namespace metrics help you allocate and compare costs across different applications and/or departments.
-Expect new dashboard metrics (e.g. GPU usage, load balancer costs, etc.) to be available soon.
+Expect new dashboard metrics (e.g. GPU spend) to be available soon.

 These dashboards have been used/tested on Google Kubernetes Engine (GKE) and Amazon Elastic Container Service for Kubernetes (EKS) clusters.
 Default cost inputs are easily configurable in the dashboard UI (more info below).
 The project is built with all open source technologies, including kube-state-metrics, Prometheus and Grafana.